 In April 1982, Mark began writing a column for The Japan Times newspaper, it was to be about the natural history, the wildlife, of this fascinating archipelago.
 He called that column about wild Japan Wild Watch.
-His column was published for 33 years in the print newspaper and he now continues to write the column and continues to cover topics relating to natural history and the environment here in Japan and to his global travels in search of wildlife.
+His column was published for 33 years in the print newspaper and he now continues to write Wild Watch for Japan Nature Guides.
+He covers topics relating to natural history and the environment here in Japan and to his global travels in search of wildlife.
 His column is reportedly the longest published natural history column in any newspaper worldwide.

 Over a period of three decades, Mark has written several hundred newspaper and magazine articles, various scientific papers and several popular books on a wide range of natural history, birding and travel topics relating to Japan and Asia.

 Mark is perhaps best known for his handbook entitled The Birds of Japan (1991), and most recently for his Field Guide to the Birds of East Asia (2009), which describes and illustrates all of the species you can see in this exciting region of the world, including all of the Japanese Archipelago.
 It is the most inclusive guide for Japan.
 For more about this book, and for updates to it, click on this link: Birds of East Asia.
 Field Guide to the Birds of East Asia is now available as an e-Book for iOS and is available for purchase via the Apple iTunes store online.

-Mark's latest book, The Nature of Japan: From Dancing Cranes to Flying Fish, is a collection of essays on the natural history of the Japanese archipelago arranged seasonally.
+Mark's latest book (2014), The Nature of Japan: From Dancing Cranes to Flying Fish, is a collection of essays on the natural history of the Japanese archipelago arranged seasonally.
 It runs to over 370 pages and has more than 75 illustrations by Masuda Hisashi.
 It was published in November 2013 for distribution to subscribers and supporters, and went on general release in May 2014.

 Last updated: 20150813